arvidsson/allegro_framework/README.md

 A small framework written in C for use with the Allegro 5 library.

-See `allegro_framework.h` or the example program(s) for more detailed documentation of the framework.
+See `allegro_framework.h` or the example program for more detailed documentation of the framework.

 Features
 --------